 I was giving my new presentation, What Do You Mean, Backwards Compatibility?.
 In this talk I share some of the experiences I've had in helping to develop the new MongoDB Java driver.
 This is not really a MongoDB talk, although there are some examples from the new driver, it's more a talk about design, and how we as developers make design decisions every day, something I don't think we recognise very much.
 I am hoping to give this presentation a number of times this year, so if you missed it there will be another opportunity to see it.

 As usual, my take-away theme from a conference is probably influenced by the sessions I attended, so is as much a function of what I think is important right now as it is an indication of what themes are emerging in the industry.
 But I came away from Devoxx feeling like there's a desire to focus on the basics - the OO principals that have been around for years; the good design practices that have been written about many times; and, most of all, a reminder that developers have a difficult job - we don't simply turn requirements into code, we are constantly doing tricky stuff like system design, and even trickier stuff like working with other people.

 I loved Devoxx UK, and I wasn't alone in feeling a bit empty when it was all over.
 To re-live a tiny amount of the event, or get a good feel of what it was like, watch this video by the awesome Roy van Rijn.

-As with all Devoxx events, the talks will be available on Parleys.
-If you watch nothing else, watch Kevlin’s keynote.
+The talks are available on YouTube.
+If you watch nothing else, watch Kevlin's keynote.